vmware/vmware-aria-operations-integration-sdk/docs/references/mp-build.md

 any tests on the adapter; to test the adapter code, use the [test tool](mp-test.md).

 ## Prerequisites
-* The [VMware Aria Operations Integration SDK](../index.md#installation) is installed, with the virtual environment active.
+* The [VMware Cloud Foundation Operations Integration SDK](../index.md#installation) is installed, with the virtual environment active.
 * A Management Pack project created by the [mp-init](mp-init.md) tool.
-* Write permissions to a container registry that is accessible from VMware Aria Operations.
+* Write permissions to a container registry that is accessible from VCF Operations.
 * Access to the Docker daemon

 ???+ info